niplav/site/language.md

 * Niplav Yushtun™: Midwit With High Need for Cognition
 * Niplav Yushtun™: Can It Export the Data to CSV?
 * Niplav Yushtun™: High Quality Human Thoughts
+* O man, whoever you are and wherever you come from, for I know you will come, I am Niplav who wrote this site.
+Do not therefore begrudge me this bit of earth that covers my bones.

 Unclaimed Domain Names
 -----------------------